31 artifacts in this set

 In 1940, Ford Motor Company sponsored a Good Drivers League program for high school boys.
 Members received the book, "How to Become a Skilled Driver."
 Some participated in safe driving competitions at the state and national level.
 Here, Edsel Ford presents Jimmie Hymer, Arizona's champ, with a trophy and a $2000 scholarship.
 In 1941, girls were among the League's 172,000 drivers.

 Popular Science provided information about scientific and technological advancements.
 In the early 1900s articles about the automobile -- and its driver -- became commonplace in the monthly's pages.
 Editors included a series of articles on automobile safety in this April 1946 issue.
 In one article, readers could test their knowledge of safe driving.

 Can good manners make safe drivers?
 The National Highway Users Conference, an industry-based organization supporting good roads and highways, hoped so.
 In 1949, the organization called on Emily Post to provide etiquette tips to automobile users.
 Motor Manners provided guidelines for the courteous and safe driver as well as respectful passengers.

 In 1920, the American Automobile Association (AAA) launched a safety program to protect school children from traffic dangers.
-School-aged patrolmen, under adult supervision, wear belts and badges and help their classmates make it safely to school.
-In the decades after the Second World War, Michigan student patrolmen wore armbands similar to this one.
+School-aged patrollers, under adult supervision, wear belts and badges and help their classmates make it safely to school.
+In the decades after the Second World War, Michigan student patrollers wore armbands similar to this one.